Home network: Infrastructure devices

-Triple play

-A service provider's triple play solution features a rented modem/wireless router combination device, such as an Arris SURFboard SBG6580, that only requires the setting of a password to complete the installation and configuration.
-In most situations, there is no longer a need to acquire additional infrastructure devices or even for the user to possess advanced technical knowledge to successfully distribute internet access throughout the home.
+Controllers for home automation or smart home hubs act as a controller for light bulbs, smart plugs, and security devices.

-Physical connectivity and protocols
+Connectivity and protocols

-Home networks can use either wired or wireless technologies to connect endpoints.
-Wireless is the predominant option in homes due to the ease of installation, lack of unsightly cables, and network performance characteristics sufficient for residential activities.

-Wireless

-Wireless LAN
+Home networks may use either wired or wireless connectivity methods that are found and standardized on local area networks or personal area networks.
 One of the most common ways of creating a home network is by using wireless radio signal technology; the 802.11 network as certified by the IEEE.
 Most wireless-capable residential devices operate at a frequency of 2.4 GHz under 802.11b and 802.11g or 5 GHz under 802.11a.
 Some home networking devices operate in both radio-band signals and fall within the 802.11n or 802.11ac standards.
 Wi-Fi is a marketing and compliance certification for IEEE 802.11 technologies.
 The Wi-Fi Alliance has tested compliant products, and certifies them for interoperability.

-Wireless PAN

 Low power, close range communication based on IEEE 802.15 standards has a strong presence in homes.
 Bluetooth continues to be the technology of choice for most wireless accessories such as keyboards, mice, headsets, and game controllers.
 These connections are often established in a transient, ad-hoc manner and are not thought of as permanent residents of a home network.

-Low-rate wireless PAN

 A "low-rate" version of the original WPAN protocol was used as the basis of Zigbee.
-Despite originally being conceived as a standard for low power machine-to-machine communication in industrial environments, the technology has been found to be well suited for integration into embedded "Smart Home" offerings that are expected to run on battery for extended periods of time.
-Zigbee utilizes mesh networking to overcome the distance limitations associated with traditional WPAN in order to establish a single network of addressable devices spread across the entire building.
-Z-Wave is an additional standard also built on 802.15.4, that was developed specifically with the needs of home automation device makers in mind.

-Twisted pair cables

-Most wired network infrastructures found in homes utilize Category 5 or Category 6 twisted pair cabling with RJ45 compatible terminations.
-This medium provides physical connectivity between the Ethernet interfaces present on a large number of residential IP-aware devices.
-Depending on the grade of cable and quality of installation, speeds of up to 10 Mbit/s, 100 Mbit/s, 1 Gbit/s, or 10Gbit/s are supported.